Top 7 Reason Coronavirus Effects on MBBS Abroad

 - Since, unfortunately, the coronavirus outbreak comes right ahead of the new academic year, a drastic change is expected in the way study destinations are chosen.
 Various nations that had hit hard from coronavirus are expected to fall out of the top 10 list of preferred countries for MBBS abroad among Indian students.

-- Another most preferred destination for the medical programme among Indian aspirants is Spain, but due to given scenario, students are now choosing other alternatives like the Caribbean Islands that offer the same course at the same fees.
+- Another most preferred destination for the medical programme among Indian aspirants is Spain.
+Still, due to the given scenario, students are now choosing other alternatives like the Caribbean Islands that offer the same course at the same fees.

-- Similarly, various Indian students that are studying in Armenia are currently facing a lot of dilemmas, as Armenia close proximity to Iran, one of the worst-hit coronavirus nation.
+- Similarly, various Indian students studying in Armenia are currently facing many dilemmas, as Armenia proximity to Iran, one of the worst-hit coronavirus nation.

-- Along with this, various students who are already in the final year of their studies have experienced major interruptions due to faculty absenteeism.
+- Along with this, various students already in the final year of their studies have experienced major interruptions due to faculty absenteeism.

 - Whereas, graduating amid a large scale global recession is anyway slated to be a poor starting point for their careers.
 They are more inclined to end up either accepting lower-paid poor jobs or no jobs at all.

-However, amidst of all bad, UNESCO has recently announced the launch of the Global CoVID-19 Education Coalition to deal with the viral outbreak that is engendering serious harm to student careers.
-This initiative aims to bring together multilateral partners and the private sector, consisting of some of the biggest names in the industry such like Microsoft and the Global System for Mobile Communications (GSMA) to expand remote learning operations in several countries as a step to help them minimise educational disruptions.
+However, amidst all bad, UNESCO has recently announced the launch of the Global CoVID-19 Education Coalition to deal with the viral outbreak that is engendering serious harm to student careers.
+This initiative aims to bring together multilateral partners and the private sector, consisting of some of the biggest names in the industry, such as Microsoft and the Global System for Mobile Communications (GSMA), to expand remote learning operations in several countries as a step to help them minimise educational disruptions.

-Also, in order to educate students more effectively during the period of lockdown, various government bodies can also associate with telecommunication players and work on rolling out zero-rate policies.
+Also, various government bodies can associate with telecommunication players and roll out zero-rate policies to educate students more effectively during the lockdown period.
 This can become an effective method to facilitate learning materials that students find easy to download on their mobile.

-This is however not about switching to online education, but also about giving institutions the leverage of using other powerful mediums such as TV and radio and devise an amalgamation of these tools to make learning accessible to students.
+However, this is not about switching to online education but also about giving institutions the leverage of using other powerful mediums such as TV and radio and devise an amalgamation of these tools to make learning accessible to students.

-During this crisis, the major goal of all education systems across the world is to address the learning crisis while staying safe from the contagion.
-However, this could also be the time for institutions to prove how capable they are in rolling out online learning channels in their respective countries and examine the strengths and weakness in the process.
+During this crisis, all education systems’ major goal is to address the learning crisis while staying safe from the contagion.
+However, this could also be the time for institutions to prove how capable they are in rolling out online learning channels in their respective countries and examining the process’s strengths and weaknesses.